-With amniocentesis, the doctor inserts a thin needle through the pregnant woman’s abdominal wall and into the uterus, where a small sample of amniotic fluid is withdrawn from the sac surrounding the fetus.
-When the fluid is analyzed in the laboratory, it can indicate (or rule out) serious genetic and chromosomal disorders, such as Down syndrome.
+With amniocentesis, the doctor inserts a thin needle through the pregnant woman’s abdominal wall into the uterus.
+A small sample of amniotic fluid is taken from the sac surrounding the fetus.
+When the fluid is analyzed in the laboratory, it can check for serious genetic and chromosomal disorders, such as Down syndrome.
 For genetic studies, amniocentesis is usually performed during the second trimester (between the fifteenth and twentieth weeks of pregnancy), although it may be done later (typically after the thirty-sixth week) to test whether the baby’s lungs are developed enough for birth.
 Results of most amniocentesis tests are available within about two weeks.

 With chorionic villus sampling (CVS), a long, slender needle is inserted through the abdomen to remove a small sample of cells (called chorionic villi) from the placenta.
-Or a catheter (a thin plastic tube) is placed into the vagina and then inserted through the cervix to withdraw cells from the placenta.
+Or a catheter (a thin plastic tube) is placed into the vagina and then inserted through the cervix to take cells from the placenta.
 This sample is then analyzed in the laboratory.
-CVS is usually performed earlier during the pregnancy than amniocentesis, most often between the tenth and twelfth week of pregnancy, and the test results are available within one to two weeks.
+CVS is usually performed earlier during the pregnancy than amniocentesis, most often between the tenth and twelfth week of pregnancy.
+The test results are available within one to two weeks.

 - Last Updated

-- Adapted from Caring for Your Baby and Young Child: Birth to Age Five (Copyright © 2009 American Academy of Pediatrics)
+- Section on Genetics and Birth Defects (Copyright © 2014 American Academy of Pediatrics)

 The information contained on this Web site should not be used as a substitute for the medical care and advice of your pediatrician.
 There may be variations in treatment that your pediatrician may recommend based on individual facts and circumstances.